 On the islands of Oahu, Kauai and the Big Island from January 16 – February 6, 2017, we rediscovered Hawaii.
 Since my last visit 20+ years ago, traffic is worse but the allure endures.

+Click “i” to read descriptive Captions.
+Click the dotted square to scroll a set of thumbnail images.
 Click here to reach my “USA: Hawaii: Favorites” Portfolio gallery to Add images to Cart (to buy Downloads, Prints, or Products such as canvas wraps or picture puzzles).

 Our biggest excitement was seeing lava jetting into the ocean and exploding: